franknmungai/react-hackathon/docs/08-highlighting-options.md

 ## Actions

 Let's create a file for this actions in `src/context/actions.js`.
-Actions are just constants to express various events/intents in our app.
+Actions are just strings that express various events/intents in our app.
+We define them as variables so that they can be easy to reuse and also to avoid mistyping them.

 Let's add the following actions for now